On Algebraic Conditions for the Non-Vanishing of Linear Forms in Jacobi Theta-Constants: The results

 \subsection{Results on linear forms $\alpha_0\theta_3(\tau) + \alpha_1\theta_3(m\tau) + \alpha_2\theta_3(n\tau)$ for $mn\equiv 0 \pmod 2$ under certain restrictions on the coefficients}

-Let $m,n$ be two different positive integers, and let $\tau\in\mathbb{H}$ satisfying the conditions in Theorem\,\ref{Thm3.3.3}.
-Since the numbers $\theta_3(m\tau)$ and $\theta_3(n\tau)$ are algebraically independent when $e^{i\pi \tau}$ is algebraic by Theorem\,1.1 in \cite{elsner2}, we consider the linear relations
+Let $m,n$ be two distinct positive integers, and let $\tau\in\mathbb{H}$ satisfying the conditions in Theorem\,\ref{Thm3.3.3}.
+Since the numbers $\theta_3(m\tau)$ and $\theta_3(n\tau)$ are algebraically independent when $e^{i\pi \tau}$ is algebraic by Theorem\,1.1 in \cite{elsner2}, we consider linear relations